 - Parking is prohibited outside designated areas except for entry or exit, loading or unloading.

-No Entry / Prohibited Entry Signs
+12. No Entry Signs / Prohibited Entry Signs

 Roads with signs 250 or 267 are not allowed to enter.

-One-way Street (Einbahnstraße)
+13. One-way Street (Einbahnstraße)

 - Parking on the left side of the street is no more allowed.

 - Turning left is no more allowed if there is a solid / non-broken line.

 For details about parking regulations on a one-way street please visit the page Parking System in Germany.